 Quick Tips for Conversion to Harrison’s Bird Foods

-9. Heat or moisten the food.
-Heat the High Potency slightly or moisten it with a small amount of fruit juice or AVIx Sunshine Factor.®
+8. Heat (warm) or moisten the food.
+Warm the High Potency slightly or moisten it with a small amount of fruit juice or other liquids.

 The bird’s weight (in grams), body condition, attitude and droppings should be monitored carefully on a daily basis in small and medium birds and at least twice a week in large birds.